Zaqy Mohamad

-Zaqy bin Mohamad (Note: Jawi: زاقي بن محمد) (born 15 September 1974) is a Singaporean politician who has been serving as Deputy Leader of the House, Senior Minister of State for Sustainability and the Environment since 2025 and Senior Minister of State for Defence since 2020.
+Zaqy bin Mohamad (Note: Jawi: زاقي بن محمد) (born 15 September 1974) is a Singaporean politician who has been serving as Deputy Leader of the House, Senior Minister of State for Sustainability and the Environment since 2025, Acting Minister-in-charge of Muslim Affairs since 2026 and Senior Minister of State for Defence since 2020.
 A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Marsiling division of Marsiling–Yew Tee Group Representation Constituency since 2020.

 Prior to entering politics, Zaqy had worked at Arthur Andersen, IBM Business Consulting Services, Avanade, Dimension Data and Ernst & Young.

 He made his political debut in the 2006 general election as part of a five-member PAP team contesting in Hong Kah GRC and won by an uncontested walkover.
 He contested in Chua Chu Kang GRC in the 2011 and 2015 general elections and retained his parliamentary seat in both elections.
 He served as an advisor for Marsiling–Yew Tee GRC when Halimah Yacob resigned to contest for the presidential election.
 During the 2020 general election, he contested in Marsiling–Yew Tee GRC and won.

 He had served as Minister of State for National Development and Minister of State for Manpower concurrently between 2018 and 2020.